Examples

 </ul>

-In order to use these examples on your site, you must replace the Space and Type ID with your information.
-These IDs can be found as your Space ID, and your Content Type ID.
+To use these examples on your site, you must replace the Space and Type ID with your information.
+These IDs are found as the Identifier of your Space and the Identifier of your Content Type.

-In the case of a single cardinality entry (in this example it is a privacy notice), you can use entry to display the URL as follows:
+In the case of a single cardinality entry (e.g. a privacy notice), you can use entry to display the URL as follows:

 Visit our <a href="{{ spaces['my-bank'].types['privacy'].entry.url }}">Privacy Policy</a>.

-To access the total number of entries returned by a content filter, you can use Liquid's entries.size filter, for example:
+To access the total number of entries returned by a content filter, you can use the Liquid filter entries.size, for example:

 {% assign entries = spaces['my-bank'].types['products'].entries %}